Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

     - Anterior-posterior is organized in terms of abstraction with anterior being more abstract and posterior being more concrete.
     - Lateral-medial is organized in terms of the degree in which working memory is influenced by information by the environment or internal information.
 Lateral regions are more external and medial is more internal.
 - Two types of decision-making processes
-    - Normative: how people ought/should make decisions.
+    - *Normative*: how people ought/should make decisions.
-    - Descriptive: how people actually make decisions.
+    - *Descriptive*: how people actually make decisions.
 - Some decisions don’t seem rational within the context of our current, highly advance world.
 But they may seem more rational if looked at from an evolutionary perspective.
 - E.g. People who are obese.
 - To understand the neural processes involved in decision making, we first need to understand how the brain computes values and processes rewards.
 - Value has various components that are both external and internal.
-    - Payoff: expected reward.
+    - *Payoff*: expected reward.
-    - Probability: likelihood of reward.
+    - *Probability*: likelihood of reward.
-    - Cost: effort to receive reward.
+    - *Cost*: effort to receive reward.
-    - Context: current situation.
+    - *Context*: current situation.
-    - Preference: personal choice.
+    - *Preference*: personal choice.
-- Temporal discounting: the observation that the value of a reward decreases when we have to wait to receive that reward.
+- *Temporal discounting*: the observation that the value of a reward decreases when we have to wait to receive that reward.
 - The OFC region appears to play a key role in the representation of payoff/reward.
 - The anterior cingulate cortex (ACC) appears to exert a type of control by promoting the behavior of exploring the environment for better alternatives.
 - ACC activation is also predictive when there is a conflict between options.
 - The activation of dopaminergic neurons isn’t tied to the size of the reward, but to the expectancy of reward.
 ![Figure 12.16](figure12-16.png)
-- Reward prediction error (RPE): the difference between the predicted reward and the actual reward.
+- *Reward prediction error (RPE)*: the difference between the predicted reward and the actual reward.
 - Dopamine neurons actually do the calculation of the RPE by using the predicted reward and the actual reward as inputs.
 - RPEs also match our learning rate as initially, the RPE is large so learning is rapid and as time goes on, the RPE becomes smaller due to updated expectations, hence learning slows down.
 - Punishment isn’t just the withholding of a reward, it also involves the experience of something aversive.